Jeff Grasso used warm wood tones in this home office.

 Working from home has its upsides, but it’s a challenge to get much work done unless you can carve out a space of your own.

-Whether you ask Jen Howard of JWH Design and Cabinetry to build a spacious office or a corner workspace, you can count on her to merge form and function.
+Whether you ask Jen Howard of JWH Design and Cabinetry to build a spacious office or a corner workspace, her comment is here that says you can count on her to merge form and function.

 The white and bright home office pictured was created for “a busy work-from-home mom long before Covid had all of us working from home,” explained Howard.
 “In her work area, she needed plenty of file drawers, plus open and closed storage.
 A freestanding desk allowed the maximum flow of light into the room (and less obstruction of the gorgeous waterfront view out the window).
 When needed, there is room for floating swivel chairs in the center of the space.”